Skip to main content

 Provides an overview of research techniques for answering questions of concern in political science; indicates the range of available tools; discusses problems in concept formation; and presents current methods of concept measurement.
 Prerequisite: PS 521 or consent of instructor.

-PS 523 - The Comparative Method
+PS 546 - Comparative Political Behavior

 PS 590 - Research in Selected Topics